LibraryCarpentry/week-one-library-carpentry-DEPRECATED/lesson-materials/LibCarp-lesson-one-handout.md

 How would you match the date format `dd-MM-yyyy`?

 How would you match the date format `dd-MM-yyyy` or `dd-MM-yy` at the end of a string only?

-How would you match a thirteen digital ISBN?

 How would you match publication formats such as `British Library : London, 2015` and `Manchester University Press : Manchester, 1999`?